 Firemouth Cichlid As An Invasive Species

 Firemouth cichlids have a great appeal, but they are considered an invasive species in areas outside of their native Central America.
-Invasive aquatic creatures can be damaging to local ecosystems by replacing existing wildlife and upsetting the environmental equilibrium.
+Invasive aquatic creatures is damaging to local ecosystems by replacing existing wildlife and upsetting the environmental equilibrium.

 Fish keepers should take responsibility for preventing fish diseases.
 Spread of firemouth cichlids while protecting natural habitats with careful consideration when selecting fish sources to maintain a healthy aquarium environment.
 This means never releasing any tank inhabitants into nature and sourcing only from trusted suppliers.